Enriched Pre-trained Transformers for Joint Slot Filling and Intent Detection: Proposed Approach

-Modern NLP approaches suggest the use of sub-word units~\citep{sennrich-etal-2016-neural,wu2016google,kudo-richardson-2018-sentencepiece}, which mitigate the effects of rare words, while preserving the efficiency of a full-word model.
+In order to allow the network to learn better feature representations for the named entities and the casing, we pass them through a two-layer feed-forward network.
+The first layer is shown in Eq.~\ref{eq:words:prelu:1} followed by a non-linear PReLU activation, where $W_w \in \mathbb{R}^{23 \times 32}$.
+The second one is a linear projection $f_{words}$ (Eq.~\ref{eq:words:proj}), where $W_{proj} \in \mathbb{R}^{32 \times 32}$. {} \paragraph{Sub-word Alignment} Modern NLP approaches suggest the use of sub-word units~\citep{sennrich-etal-2016-neural,wu2016google,kudo-richardson-2018-sentencepiece}, which mitigate the effects of rare words, while preserving the efficiency of a full-word model.
 Although they are a flexible framework for tokenization, sub-word units require additional bookkeeping for the models in order to maintain the original alignment between words and their labels.

-In our approach, we first split the sentences into the original word-tag pairs, we then disassemble each one into word pieces.
-Next, the original slot tag is assigned to the first word piece, while each subsequent is marked with a special tag (\textit{X}).
+We first split the sentences into the original word-tag pairs, we then disassemble each one into word pieces (or BPE, in the case of RoBERTa).
+Next, the original slot tag is assigned to the first word piece, while each subsequent one is marked with a special tag (\textit{X}).
 Still, the word features from the original token are copied to each unit.
-To align the predicted labels with the input tags, we keep a binary vector for active positions.
+To align the predicted labels with the input tags, we keep a binary vector for the active positions.

 \paragraph{Slot Filling as Token Classification}